Scheduler Update

 Challenges & Solutions

 We faced several challenges during the project.
 The aging codebase made new layouts difficult to implement, so I worked closely with engineers to prioritize changes that brought clarity without requiring major refactoring.
 This was one of the most heavily used parts of our product, so even small UI changes could disrupt workflows.
-I designed carefully, conducted many design reviews, and considered adding a 'legacy mode' toggle before settling on a version that modernized without alienating.
+I designed carefully, conducted many reviews, and considered adding a 'legacy mode' toggle before settling on a version that modernized without making any massive functional changes.
 I also created a full 'scheduler refresh' UI concept, but the team didn't have capacity to build it — so I distilled the best parts into the final design.

-As a side exploration, I also designed a full reimagining of the scheduler — a minimal, full-screen interface that merges modern drag-and-drop UX with subtle system intelligence.
-Inspired by best-in-class scheduling tools and refined through dozens of visual references, this version showcases what our platform could become.
-While out of scope for this phase, the concept has become a rallying point across product and leadership teams.
+As mentioned, I designed a full reimagining of the scheduler — a minimal, full-screen interface that utilizes a more modern drag-and-drop flow.
+Inspired by best-in-class scheduling tools and dozens of dribbble posts, this version showcases what our platform could become.
+While out of scope for this phase, the concept has become a rallying point across product and leadership teams - and is often brought up in all-hands meetings, to my delight.

 Solution